Azure/Industrial-IoT/docs/services/howto-use-cli.md

    >
    ```

-4. Test your connectivity with the services by running
+4. Test your connectivity with the Microservices by running

    ```bash
    > status